-13.CULTIVATOR STORAGE
+13.STORAGE

-Properly preparing and storing the cultivator at the end of the season is critical to maintaining its appearance and to help ensure years of dependable service.
+Properly preparing and storing the plugger at the end of the season is critical to maintaining its appearance and to help ensure years of dependable service.
 The following are suggested storage procedures:

 - Thoroughly clean all debris off the unit to prevent damage from rotting grass and standing water. - Lubricate all grease points as detailed in the maintenance section. - Tighten all bolts and pins to the recommended torque. - Check the unit for worn and damaged parts.
-Perform repairs and make replacements immediately so that the unit will be ready for use at the start of the next season. - Store the unit in a clean, dry place with the implement resting securely on blocks or at ground level. - Use spray touch-up enamel where necessary to prevent rust and maintain the appearance of the unit.
+Perform repairs and make replacements immediately so that the unit will be ready for use at the start of the next season. - Store the unit in a clean, dry place resting securely on the level ground. - Use spray touch-up enamel where necessary to prevent rust and maintain the appearance of the unit.